Updated November 2024

 - Defer taxes – By investing in an opportunity zone fund, you may be able to defer the taxes due on your initial gain until 12/31/2026, while earning an investment return on your deferred tax along the way.

-- Earn a signficant tax benefit – Pay no tax on growth in the value of your investment for your entire holding period, assuming a minimum of a 10-year hold.
+- Earn a significant tax benefit – Pay no tax on growth in the value of your OZ investment for your entire holding period, assuming a minimum of a 10-year hold.

-- Help qualified communites revitalize by generating both socio- and econmic- opportunities through commercial real estate projects.
+- Help revitalize qualified communities by generating socioeconomic opportunities through commercial real estate projects.

 Depending on the project, you may also realize a potentially attractive exit multiple upon the sale of the property.